zonemaster/zonemaster-gui/README.md

 It's split by concern, all translation files are in the `i18n` folder, the style in the `css`, images are in the `images` folder, etc.

-The configurations files of the application are in the `src/environments` folder.
+The configuration files of the application are in the `src/environments` folder.
-`environment.ts` is use for development purpose, and the `environment.prod.ts` for production.
+`environment.ts` is used for development purpose, and the `environment.prod.ts` for production.

 In order to contribute